BAMresearch/ZrV2O7-PDF-Refinement/README.md

 ## Overview

-This repository contains Python scripts specifically developed for structural refinement of Zirconium Vanadate (ZrV₂O₇), a material known for its negative thermal expansion (NTE).
+This repository contains object-oriented Python scripts specifically developed for structural refinement of Zirconium Vanadate (ZrV₂O₇), a material known for its negative thermal expansion (NTE).
 The scripts implement Pair Distribution Function (PDF) analysis to refine crystal structures directly from experimental X-ray diffraction (XRD) data.
 The refinement workflow is built around the DiffPy-CMI library, enhanced with custom functionalities tailored for ZrV₂O₇ and similar oxide materials.

 The primary capabilities and key technical details of the scripts include:

+- **Configuration-Driven Refinement Plan:**
+  The workflow is directed by a user-defined plan specifying a sequence of refinement steps, each with its own set of parameters.

+- **Sequential Dataset Analysis:**
+  The framework can process a list of datasets in order, using the output of one refinement as the starting model for the next.
+It performs stepwise optimization of lattice parameters, atomic coordinates, atomic displacement parameters (ADPs), oxygen occupancy, and nanoscale domain sizes (using characteristic functions).
+Optimization is carried out using robust gradient-based minimization algorithms (e.g., L-BFGS-B), carefully managing parameter constraints and refinement order to achieve stable convergence.

+- **State Checkpointing**:
+  The refinement state is saved after each major step, allowing the workflow to be resumed after an interruption.

 - **Rigid-body Constraints and Connectivity-based Refinement:**
   Incorporates physically-informed rigid-body restraints based on well-defined polyhedral connectivity.
 This includes explicit constraints on bond lengths and angles within ZrO₆ octahedra and VO₄ tetrahedra, ensuring structural parameters remain physically realistic and chemically sensible.

 - **Adaptive Space-group Symmetry Switching:**
   Provides functionality to easily transition between different space-group settings (e.g., from higher symmetry groups such as Pa-3 to lower symmetry groups like P213, P23, and ultimately P1).
 This capability allows the systematic exploration of potential symmetry-breaking structural distortions or subtle symmetry variations typical of NTE materials.

-- **Sequential and Iterative Optimization Workflow:**
-  Performs stepwise optimization of lattice parameters, atomic coordinates, atomic displacement parameters (ADPs), oxygen occupancy, and nanoscale domain sizes (using characteristic functions).
-Optimization is carried out using robust gradient-based minimization algorithms (e.g., L-BFGS-B), carefully managing parameter constraints and refinement order to achieve stable convergence.

 - **Parallelized PDF Calculations:**
   Implements parallel processing using Python’s multiprocessing capabilities, optimizing performance during the calculation of PDF patterns from structural models.
 This significantly accelerates refinement for large datasets or complex structural models.